Blog Post

 An enterprise client reports latency.
 Your dashboards say everything is fine.
 They blame you.
 You blame them.
 Nobody can prove it either way.

 This is where most monitoring efforts hit a wall.
-Too often, the conversation gets stuck on dashboards and tools instead of the one thing that really matters: truth.
+The conversation gets stuck on dashboards and tools instead of the one thing that actually matters: getting to the root cause, fast.

 What happens when two companies see the same issue differently?

-A leading financial services provider (let’s call them Company A) was suddenly under pressure.
-A key enterprise client—Company B—reported delays of 3 to 6 seconds when hitting APIs embedded in their customer-facing apps.
+A leading financial services provider (let's call them Company A) was under pressure.
+A key enterprise client, Company B, reported delays of 3 to 6 seconds when hitting APIs embedded in their customer-facing apps.

 • Company B: "Your APIs are slow.
 It's impacting our customer experience."